Lab 4 - IR generation

 remembers the block and the place within the block where it is currently

 inserting code (called the insertion point).
-Our IRGenerator
+Our IRGenerator class

-field for this purpose.
+contains a Builder field for this purpose.

 The IRBuilder contains a lot of methods designed to make code generation easier.
 For example, it can move the insertion point to the end of another basic block, it can generate a branch instruction to another block, or generate a conditional branch instruction to another block, etc.